-Text the formatting ou want to add in the available field, then specify the font you want to use and options such as bold, italics, and underline.
-Click the drop-down list to the xt field to insert a registration, copyright, or trademark symbol or image Rotation Specify the rotation of the text.
+Text Type the text you want to add in the available field, then specify the font you want to use and the formatting options such as bold, italics, and underline.
+Click the drop-down list to the right of the Text field to insert a registration, copyright, or trademark symbol or image metadata.
+Rotation Specify the rotation of the text.
 Size Drag the slider to specify a point size.
 Color Specify the color of the text.
 Opacity Drag the slider to specify the transparency of the text.
 Alignment Click a square to specify the alignment of the text in the text box.
 Text box Left Specify the alignment of the text box from the left edge of the image.
 Right Specify the alignment of the text box from the right edge of the image. Тор Specify the alignment of the text box from the top edge of the image.
 Bottom Specify the alignment of the text box from the bottom edge of the image.
 Border Specify the color of the border of the text box, then drag the slider to specify the transparency of the border.
 Fill Specify the color of the fill in the text box, then drag the slider to specify the transparency of the fill.
-Reset Click to reset a ll options to the default.
+Reset Click to reset all options to the default.